 Shell Drill Rig Offshore Alaska -- first photographs.

-After repeated self-inflicted failures to gain Federal permits for deep drilling at this and another site and a series of accidents with two drill rigs, Shell said in February 2013 it was delaying plans for offshore drilling in Alaska in 2013.
+After repeated self-inflicted failures to gain Federal permits for deep drilling at this and another site and a series of accidents with two drill rigs, Shell said in February 2014 it was delaying plans for offshore drilling.
 The risky prospects for drilling for oil in the Arctic also caused another international oil company, Conoco-Phillips, to suspend plans for 2014 work in the Chukchi Sea west of Alaska, near to where Royal Dutch Shell had a second rig in 2012.
+But in late 2014, Shell once again applied to drill off Alaska, having scrapped the Kulluk but refitted two other drill ships for work in the Chukchi Sea west of Alaska.
+In January 2015, President Obama and the Interior Department said the government would put part of the Arctic Ocean off limits to drilling as part of a new five-year oil drilling area leasing plan (and also protect the Arctic Refuge from land drilling).
+The ocean areas include subsistence whaling and sealing areas and habitat areas for walrus and other Arctic creatures. (see map below).
+It is still to be seen how these new restrictions will affect Shell’s work on purchased leases in the area.

-After the drilling season, Shell lost control of the Kulluk while it was being towed south near Kodiak Island and it ran aground, eroding confidence that the company could drill without major spill or environmental damage.
+After the drilling season in 2012, Shell lost control of the Kulluk while it was being towed south near Kodiak Island and it ran aground, eroding confidence that the company could drill without major spill or environmental damage.
 According to company spokespeople the Kulluk's hull was damaged when it crashed onto rocks south of Kodiak Island.
 Seawater also caused electrical damage, said Shell.
 The company said their other vessel, the Noble Discoverer, required maintenance for it to be seaworthy and pass Coast Guard inspections.
 Earlier in 2012 the Discoverer apparently dragged anchors while at Dutch Harbor in the Aleutians, and ended up on mudflats near the shore.
-By early 2013 Shell said it was towing both vessels to repair facilities in Japan.
+By early 2014 Shell said it was towing both vessels to repair facilities in Japan.
+According to reports later in 2014, the Discoverer has been refitted but the Kulluk was being dismantled as scrap.

 The U. S. Interior Department has not yet issued final permits for sinking a drill bit into Arctic Ocean strata which may hold commercial quantities of oil.
 Permits were withheld from Shell in 2012 because it failed to meet a number of requirements for pollution control and spill response.
 A group of 10 environmental and native NGOs has engaged the Interior Department in a series of lawsuits charging that oil spills in the Arctic will be impossible to control and clean up, and that air pollution from the equipment will harmfully increase.
-Shell was, in fact, cited on January 10, 2013 for numerous violations of EPA air pollution permits by its rigs in the Arctic Ocean.
+Shell was fined more than $1 million for numerous violations of EPA air pollution permits by its rigs in the Arctic Ocean.
+And in December 2014, the Noble Drilling LLC, owner/operator of the Discoverer, plead guilty to eight felony violations of environmental and safety regulations and will pay more than $12 million in fines.

 The Arctic coast and Ocean are rich with migrating birds, sea life and marine mammals, and the source of natives' culture and food.